waseemh/waseemh.github.io_F/_posts/2014-08-25-writing-better-bdd-stories.md

 ## Use meta parameters/tags
 When the number of stories increases over time, there is a need to manage all this amount of information and textual content.
 Using meta parameters (or tags), you can organize stories based on different criteria and label them under categories, both at story and scenario level.

-	Scenario: Logging in to system with administrator permissions for users management
+	Scenario: Login to system with permissions for users management
 	@category permission
 	@scope sanity
 	Given I am on login page